juxt/bidi/README.md

 ### Multiple virtual hosts

-A virtual-host can be declared as a vector, with the first entry representing the preferred, or 'canonical', virtual host.
+A virtual-host can be declared as a vector, with the first entry representing the preferred, or 'canonical', virtual host that is used when forming URIs.
+(If called via bidi's matching context, the first virtual host matching the scheme of the source request is used.)

 ```clojure
 [{:scheme :https :host "example.org:8443"}